Diseases & Conditions

 Alveolar Soft Part Sarcoma

-This rare slowly growing tumor occurs mainly in adolescents and develops in the deep thigh area in nearly half of cases, although it tends to develop in the head and neck region in younger children.
+This rare slowly growing tumor occurs mainly in adolescents and young adults and develops in the deep thigh area in nearly half of cases, although it tends to develop in the head and neck region in younger children.
 Other organs such as the lungs, bones, and brain may be affected and cause a patient to seek treatment.
+In some individuals, there appears to be a relationship between pregnancy and the occurrence of alveolar soft part sarcoma.
 Survival depends on the size of the tumor and the presence of distant spread.
 However, in contrast to other types of cancers, the metastatic tumors in the lungs may grow very slowly over many years.

 Clear Cell Sarcoma